buddhamagnet/cv/README.md

 * Building microservices in [Go](http://golang.org), including building the microservice template, mentoring team members in Go and building key components, some of which are now open source.
 * Working as a devops resource on an API gateway and caching architecture, using a suite of tools including [Salt](http://saltstack.com), [Nginx](https://www.nginx.com), [Openresty](https://openresty.org/en/), and [Varnish](https://www.varnish-software.com).
 Initial gateway code was managed via Salt then ported to Docker.
 * Built a development environment using Docker Compose which integrated all services and the API gateway locally.
+Later work also involved a fair amount of [Lua](https://www.lua.org/) to turn the gateway into a true powerhouse.
 * Assisting with implementing a continuous delivery pipeline with [Docker](https://www.docker.com/) and [Amazon ECS](https://aws.amazon.com/ecs/details/), initially using [GoCD](https://www.go.cd/) for the pipeline and transitioning to [AWS Code Pipeline](https://aws.amazon.com/codepipeline/).
 * Assisting with ensuring the whole stack was fully tested using Go's built-in testing package and developing a set of contract and integration tests.
 * Helping to build the service discovery layer, initially with [Consul](https://www.consul.io/) and transitioning to dynamic back ends in Nginx routing to AWS ELBs.